polysmartgroup/polysmartgroup.github.io/_pages/recruitment.md

 </div>

 We are looking for a student assistant to help with various projects in our lab.
 This is a great opportunity for undergraduate students to gain hands-on experience in cutting-edge research and to work alongside experienced researchers and faculty members.

 Requirements:

-- Undergraduate students in Year 1 to Year 3.
+- Undergraduate students from Year 1 to Year 3.
-- Proficiency in Python and PyTorch.
+- Experience with Python, PyTorch or other programming languages and frameworks.
-- Experience with front-end (JavaScript, HTML, CSS) and back-end (Node.js, Django, Flask) development.
+- Experience with front-end (JavaScript, HTML, CSS, ...) or back-end (Node.js, Django, Flask, ...) development.

 Current student assistants are working on following tasks:
 - [AI Coffee Robot System](https://polysmartgroup.github.io/projects/ai_coffee_robot/)